In this article, you will learn what is a spiral model and what are the advantages and disadvantages of this model.

 - Customer evaluation-tasks required to obtain customer feedback based on an evaluation of the software representations created during the engineering stage and implemented during the installation stage.

 A spiral model is a realistic approach to the development of large-scale systems and software.
-Check out some of the advantages of spiral model:
+Check out some of its advantages:

-1. Estimates ( i.e budget, schedule, etc) become more realistic as work progresses, because more important issues are discovered earlier.
+1. Estimates (i.e. budget, schedule, etc.) become more realistic as work progresses because more critical issues are discovered earlier.

-2. It is more able to cope with the changes that software development generally entails.
+2. It is more able to cope with the changes that software development entails.

 3. Software engineers can get their hands in and start working on a project earlier.

-With advantages, there are also some disadvantages of spiral model.
-Here are some of the disadvantages of spiral model:–
+With advantages, there are also some disadvantages of the spiral model.
+Here are some of its disadvantages:

 1. Highly customized limiting re-usability.